 * For Facebook groups, always check the seller’s profile.
 How long have they been a member of the group, and how long have they had a Facebook account?
 Beware of new group members, who have only recently joined Facebook.

 * Be wary of sellers offering very low priced stock – why is it so cheap?

 * Don’t pay in advance for something that the seller does not have yet.

 * Be careful when dealing with newly opened online shops, especially those that have no known previous history.

 * Be very cautious if dealing with online shops that don’t show their business address and telephone number.
 Ask yourself why?

-* Ensure the sellers site gives detailed 'terms and conditions' - which you can refer back too and quote if something goes wrong.
+* Ensure the seller's site gives detailed 'terms and conditions' - which you can refer back to and quote if something goes wrong.

 Our advice if selling: